 In addition to fees paid to FEIM for investment advisory services by the Funds, private funds or other clients it advises, FEIM also performs or arranges for certain administrative, legal, operations, compliance and accounting services.
 Certain FEIM clients pay an administrative fee and/or reimburse FEIM for costs (including personnel, overhead, rent and other expenses and costs) related to those services, and certain clients incur redemption fees, as well.
 Clients also generally incur certain transaction fees and other expenses including charges imposed by custodians, brokers, and other third parties such as fees charged by managers, custodial fees, brokerage commissions, deferred sales charges, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
+Through brokerage transactions, FEIM's clients invested in portfolios holding equity securities also generally bear the cost of eligible services under Section 28(e) of the Securities Exchange Act of 1934, as amended, as brokerage commissions for the purchase and sale of equity securities by FEIM's client accounts generally include "soft dollar" payments for investment research sold by brokers and/or other third-party research providers, whether such payments (in the form of higher commissions) are made directly to brokers or are paid through commission sharing arrangements.
 For more information with respect to brokerage commissions, see Item 12 - Brokerage Practices, below.